 Assume, for example, we are in a foreign country where we are not so conversant in its native language, and assume we ask, "Pardon?" to show we have failed to understand what they were telling us.
-Then intelligent people might try to change the expression with using easier words so that we understand this time, while others, perhaps not so intelligent, would repeat the same expression, probably with a little louder voice.
+Then intelligent people might try to change the expression with using easier words so that we understand this time, while others, perhaps not so intelligent, would repeat the same expression, probably a little louder.

 Or, what if your canary stops singing?
-In Japan, we have legendary three different strategies for this: (i) Wait until she sings again; (ii) Do something so that she sings again; and (iii) Kill her if she doesn't sing any more.
+There are legendary three different strategies for this in Japan: (i) Wait until she sings again; (ii) Do something so that she sings again; and (iii) Kill her if she doesn't sing any more.
 A good suggestion to be intelligent, however, might be "Be always flexible.
 Don't stick to one strategy even if you encounter a similar event as you met before."

-This conference names "Artificial Intelligence and Neural Network," expecting an establishment of artificial intelligence by means of neural network.
-In fact, we have had lots of successful reports proudly declaring we have designed an intelligent machine.
+The title of this conference includes "Artificial Intelligence and Neural Network," expecting an establishment of artificial intelligence by means of neural network.
+In fact, we have had lots of successful reports proudly declaring like, "We have designed an intelligent machine."
 Then question arises.
 What is intelligence?
-Some of what they call an intelligent machine perform the given task much more efficiently, effectively, or precisely than human.
-However we human are not usually very efficient, effective nor precise, but rather spontaneous, flexible, unpredictable, or even erroneous sometime.

-1The book introduced the connectionist model of cognition by means of neural networks.
-Also known by its abbreviation of PDP.
+1The book introduced the connectionist model of cognition using neural networks.
+Also known as 'PDP' from its abbreviation.